Safeguarding children and young people policy

 • The child or young person is of no fixed address.

-Child Protection means any responsibility, measure, activity or initiative undertaken to safeguard children and young people from any form of harm.
+Child Safety means any responsibility, measure, activity or initiative undertaken to safeguard children and young people from any form of harm.

 Make-A-Wish Australia Representative means any person who is acting on behalf of Make-A-Wish Australia and includes employees, employee contractors, volunteers, board members.